This post is a list of things to do in Rome in April.

 Here are just a few of the more notable shows that will be available this April:

-- La Traviata – St. Paul’s Within the Walls will be hosting this classic operatic performance every Thursday and Saturday night in April.
-This show will include a choir, an orchestra and a ballet.
+La Traviata – St. Paul’s Within the Walls will be hosting this classic operatic performance every Thursday in April.
+This show will include a choir, an orchestra, and a ballet.

-- Teatro dell’Opera – As one of the most popular theatres in Rome, it shouldn’t be surprising that they will have two great shows to see this month: Turnadot and Katya Kabanova.
+Teatro dell’Opera – As one of the most popular theatres in Rome, it's not surprising they have some impressive shows in April: Adam's Passion, Recomposed Triptych, and Manfred OP.
+115

 Whether you’re traveling with picky eaters or you just want to learn the culinary history of the city, these outings are a delicious opportunity to discover the best food in Rome.